 While Tennessee continues to be an attractive location for manufacturing businesses, competition for qualified specialized manufacturing talent is an ongoing challenge.
 The candidate demand in the marketplace makes it even more crucial for companies to increase salaries in order to attract and retain employees who possess the experience, skill set, education and industry knowledge required.

 In our 2021 survey, the majority of respondents indicated that their primary strategy for attracting and retaining employees was to increase compensation.
 A very low percentage of the high-growth M&D businesses planned to offer flexible or remote arrangements, which was the top strategy in most other industries surveyed.
 This is likely due to the labor-intensive nature of the work done by the industry.

 A key factor in finding the right talent is understanding how manufacturing has changed.
 Increased automation, robotics, and advanced manufacturing equipment is driving the need for a more skilled workforce equipped with science, technology, engineering and math (STEM) skills.
 As a result, many manufacturers need to look beyond their traditional sources to fill key manufacturing roles.

-Over the last few months, we’ve seen a growing number of requests to locate candidates for key manufacturing roles such as plant VP, general manager, plant manager, purchasing, operations and engineering.
+At LBMC Staffing Solutions, we’ve seen a growing number of requests to locate candidates for key manufacturing roles such as plant VP, plant manager, purchasing, operations and engineering.
 Many of these skilled positions are currently held by an aging workforce on the threshold of retirement.
 Leveraging our expertise and insight into the current manufacturing environment, we have been able to complete several successful talent matches for these highly technical manufacturing roles.